eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 ### SEdgeImpl

 These are the connectors for the diagram model.
 An edge has a source and a target.
 Each of which can either be a node or a port.
-The source and target elements are referenced by their `id` and can be resolved via the `index` stored in the root element.
+The source and target elements are referenced by their `id` (inherited from `SRoutableElementImpl`) and can be resolved via the `index` stored in the root element.

 *Properties;*